SAP-samples/teched2025-AD161/exercises/ex3/README.md

 ## Exercise 3.3 - Import Data Product metadata

-After completing these steps you will have imported the Data Product's metadata as API package into your xtravels project.
+After completing these steps, you will have imported the Data Product's metadata as API package into your xtravels project.

 1. Go to the terminal of the xtravels app.